 Ph.D.
 Program Curriculum

-Students will carry a full course-load of at least 3 courses (9 credits) per quarter.
+Students will carry a full course-load of at least 9 credits per quarter.
 This course-load may include independent study courses as well as listed courses.

 All doctoral students are typically offered financial support with the specific amount varying from year to year.
 Historically, such support has included tuition remission and a baseline stipend from the Psychology Department, as well as additional stipend monies from other sources (e.g., advisors’ grants, Dean’s or Provost’s Fellowships).
 Financial support is typically offered for fours years of residency in the program.
 After the fourth year, a student is responsible for paying for 1 credit per term for any coursework completed.
 Accepted applicants will receive a detailed description of the support package that accompanies the offer of admission, which may combine tuition remission, teaching assistantship, and/or research stipend.